wiseodd/hipsternet/README.md

 # Hipster Neural Net
 All the hipster things in Neural Net in a single repo: hipster optimization algorithms, hispter regularization, everything!

 Note, things will be added over time, so not all the hipsterest things will be here immediately.
+Also don't use this for your production code: use this to study and learn new things in the realm of Neural Net, Deep Net, Deep Learning, whatever.

+## What's in it?

+#### Optimization algorithms

+1. SGD
+2. Momentum SGD
+3. Nesterov Momentum
+4. Adagrad
+5. RMSprop
+6. Adam

+#### Regularization

+1. Dropout
+2. Your usual L2 regularization

+#### Hipster Technique

+1. BatchNorm
+2. Xavier weight initialization

 ## How to run this?